 Macfadyena unguis-catiItem #5938 USDA Hardiness Zone: 9 - 11

-Vigorously climbing vine clings to any surface!
-Bright yellow trumpet-shaped flowers add quite a show.
-Thrives in heat.
-Also referred to as Cats Claw because of its ability to climb with claw-like, forked tendrils.
-This stunning vine is ideally used to cover any sunny wall, fence, even trees!
+This vigorous climbing, heat loving, woody vine clings to any surface!
+Bright yellow trumpet-shaped flowers provide quite a show.
+Often referred to as Cat Claw because of its ability to climb with claw-like, forked tendrils.
+This stunner is ideal for covering any sunny wall, fence, even trees!
+Bloom abundance increases with age.
 Semi-evergreen.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationThrives in a range of well-drained soils.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Feed with a general purpose fertilizer.
-Provide support such as a trellis or arbor.
-Prune annually to control size.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+Quickly naturalizes; prune as needed after flowering to control size.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat.

 - History & LoreHistory:This vine and its kin are mired in a complex, changing nomenclature within the family Bignonia.
 Alfred Rehdr of the Arnold Arboretum listed the genus as Doxantha and later it was dropped altogether and given Macfadyana to include only four species.
 The vine is native to the American tropics from Mexico south to Argentina.
 The ungus-cati is from the Latin for cat's claw, referring to the shape of its climbing holdfasts.Lore:Trumpet vines of all kinds are exceedingly attractive to hummingbirds which can reach deep into the flowers for their nectaries.